 Lesson plans and activities will be orchestrated to help students learn and practice social skills and apply them in a positive way to learning, life and relationships.

 The focus of the unit for primary school students will be treating everyone with respect and dignity, while the secondary years subject will expand upon this premise teaching students about the relationship between gender and power.

 “This new subject is about teaching our kids to treat everyone with respect and dignity and highlights the intergenerational and cultural change required to end the scourge of family violence”, Ms Shing said.

 The new curriculum has been developed following a trial of a whole-of-school approach to respectful relationships run in 19 Victorian schools by the Department of Education and Training and the anti-family violence organisation Our Watch.

-Our Watch’s report evaluating the trial found embedding Respectful Relationships education in a school’s culture leads to clear improvements in student and staff knowledge, attitude and confidence in discussing issues of violence, equality and respectful relationships.
+Our Watch’s report found embedding the Respectful Relations education program in a school’s culture lead to clear improvements in student and staff knowledge, attitude and confidence in discussing issues of violence, equality and respectful relationships.